Accacio/Accacio/README.md

 # Hi there 👋

-- 🔭 I recently got my PhD in [Automatic Control](https://en.wikipedia.org/wiki/Automation) at [CentraleSupélec](https://www.centralesupelec.fr/)
+- 🔭 I am a PhD in [Automatic Control](https://en.wikipedia.org/wiki/Automation) interested in security of Cyber-Physical Systems.
+- I am currently working on the localisation of autonomous vehicles in LAAS-CNRS
 - 📫 You can reach me at rafael.accacio.nogueira@gmail.com or [twitter](https://twitter.com/oaccacio).
 - [My 2nd 🧠](https://github.com/Accacio/hippokamp)
 - [My blog](http://accacio.gitlab.io)